Skip to content

 Pension contributions are one of the most tax-efficient ways to reduce your UK tax bill.
 You receive tax relief at your marginal rate on personal contributions:

-• Higher rate taxpayer: 40% relief — a £100 contribution effectively costs you £60
+• Higher rate taxpayer: 40% total relief — a £100 gross pension contribution effectively costs you £60 (claim the extra 20% via self-assessment)

-• Additional rate taxpayer / 60% trap: Up to 60p relief per £1 between £100k–£125,140
+• Additional rate / 60% trap: Up to 60p relief per £1 contributed between £100,000–£125,140 via salary sacrifice

-The annual allowance is £60,000 (2024–25 and 2025–26) or 100% of earnings if lower.
+The annual allowance is £60,000 (2025–26) or 100% of earnings if lower.
 You can also carry forward unused allowance from the previous three tax years.

 Tax Codes Explained